 The EPIS program adopted a sophisticated IT system that keeps detailed records of students.
-In particular, there are records about all students from each school that takes part in the program, including those that are not assigned to the treatment group, provided they are enrolled in the 7th or 8th grade in the 2007/08 school year.
+In particular, there are individual, longitudinal records about all students from each school that takes part in the program, including those that are not assigned to the treatment group, provided they are enrolled in the 7th or 8th grade in the 2007/08 school year.
 Most information, including the students' grades, is recorded at the term (quarter) frequency (there are three terms per school year: September to December, January to March and April to June).
-The data include several demographic variables about each student, including gender and age, and different profile characteristics, in particular those perceived to be related to socio-economic or psychological problems that may affect progression.
-Interviews with teachers result in additional information from previous school years, including earlier spells of retention.
+The data include several demographic variables about each student, such as gender and age, and different profile characteristics, in particular those perceived to be proxies of socio-economic or psychological issues that may affect progression.
+Interviews with teachers result in additional information from previous school years of each student, including earlier spells of retention.